What is Remarketing and How Does it Work?

 But let’s think about it another way: why not use both?

 Once you know where to aim and what online platforms to use for your remarketing campaign, it’s time to define the audience.
-There are several ways of segmenting your audience based on some specific characteristics.
+There are several ways of segmenting your audience based on specific characteristics.

-It is essential that you set the age and gender right.
+You must set the age and gender right.
 Increasing sales is all about delivering relevant content to the right people, so be careful you engage users who find your product suitable for them and their needs.

 White space is important, too.
 The key is to drive the user directly to the main idea you want to deliver.